Chicken Broccoli Rice Casserole

 Using Rotisserie Chicken

-Since rotisserie chicken can sometimes be salted, I highly recommend sticking with low sodium chicken broth so that your meal doesn’t turn out overly salty.
+- Since rotisserie chicken can sometimes be salted, consider using low sodium chicken broth so that your meal doesn’t turn out overly salty.

 Make-Ahead Method (Assemble Now, Bake Later)